grafana/mimir/docs/sources/securing/authentication-and-authorization.md

 ---
-title: "About authentication and authorization"
+title: "Authentication and authorization"
 description: ""
 weight: 10
 ---

-# About authentication and authorization
+# Authentication and authorization

 Grafana Mimir is a multi-tenant system where tenants can query metrics and alerts that include their tenant ID.
 The query takes the tenant ID from the `X-Scope-OrgID` parameter that exists in the HTTP header of each request.